val74k/WatchD0g/README.md

 # WatchD0g
-facial recognition (webcam) + sending on telegram in private message with python
+facial recognition (webcam) + sending on telegram in private message with python.

+the program allows you to receive a notification on your phone with the name of the detected person.

 ```pip install -r requirements.txt```